sohanrai09/sohanrai09/README.md

 - 👋 Hi, I’m @sohanrai09, network engineer by profession, here to explore the world of network automation.
-Currently, learning Python and using existing libraries to try few simple automation scripts.
+Currently learning Python and using existing libraries to try few simple automation scripts.

 <!---